 Surprisingly, not that much.
 A few years ago, I calculated the costs of a bisque firing, and a glaze firing.
 By using my electric utility’s online website, I was able to determine the average cost of a kilowatt hour for a short period (2 weeks) before I fired.
-And I was able to figure out my normal amount of household kilowatts used per day during that time, also.
-Then I fired, and noted the increase in the number of kilowatts consumed during that time.
+From that, I was able to figure out my normal amount of household kilowatts used per day during that time, also.
+Then I fired the kiln, and noted the increase in the number of kilowatts consumed during that time.
 Subtract the normal average, from the larger number (firing day), and multiply by the average cost per kilowatt hour.
-In my area (Valley of the Sun, Arizona), these costs can vary widely during the year.
-And our local utility continuously adjusts rates depending on overall demand and availability.
+In my area (Valley of the Sun, Arizona), these costs can vary widely during the year, and even due to time of day.
 However, even with seasonal fluctuations, I can generally cover the cost of the electricity, by selling at least one pot from the kiln load.

 Are you selling online?
 Are you on Etsy?
 Where can I find more of your work?

 Etsy is a great site, but at the moment, I spend 8 to 10 hours a day on the computer for my day job; I don’t want to spend even more time constantly posting and updating an Etsy shop, which is pretty much required in order to be successful there.
 Selling items via ecommerce on my own website requires a level of constant maintenance that I am not able to commit to, at the moment.

 Do you ever make those French butter keepers/yarn bowls/silverware drainer jars/sound bells?